sshyran/parsedown-party/README.md

 ## Changelog

+### 1.1.0
+- When enabling Markdown on an existing post, convert HTML to Markdown.
+- Cache parsed content using transients.

 ### 1.0.2
-Update Parsedown to version 1.7.1
+- Update Parsedown to version 1.7.1

 ### 1.0.1
-Add `parsedownparty_autoenable` filter to allow Markdown to be enabled by default.
+- Add `parsedownparty_autoenable` filter to allow Markdown to be enabled by default.

 ### 1.0.0
-Initial release.
+- Initial release.